durdsvianna/springboot-template-b/README.md

 ## Features

-- Consumes the `listarClientes` method from an external customer microservice at `/api/v1/customer`
+- **Customer Sync**: Consumes the `listarClientes` method from an external customer microservice at `/api/v1/customer` and publishes to Kafka
+- **Address Management**: Complete CRUD operations for managing addresses with validation and BDD testing
+- **State Management**: Brazil state management with initial data loading
 - Scheduled synchronization of customer data to a Kafka topic
 - Manual trigger endpoint for customer data synchronization
 - Comprehensive testing suite including unit, integration, and BDD tests